Hisaichi Terauchi: World War II

-The 2nd Count Terauchi surrendered his family heirloom wakizashi short sword to the then Lord Louis Mountbatten in Saigon in 1945.
+The 2nd Count Terauchi surrendered his family heirloom wakizashi short sword to Mountbatten in Saigon in 1945.
 The sword dates from 1413, and is now kept at Windsor Castle.
-It was almost the subject of a diplomatic incident in the mid-1980s, when Queen Elizabeth The Queen Mother wanted to place it on prominent display during a dinner held for Crown Prince Naruhito of Japan.
+It was almost the subject of a diplomatic incident in the mid-1980s, when Queen Elizabeth The Queen Mother wanted to place it on prominent display during a dinner held for Crown Prince Akihito of Japan.
 However, her daughter, Queen Elizabeth II, vetoed the idea.